 The little platoon is not just the germ of public spirit, it is also a refuge from the scouring tides of power.
 These refuges had already begun to flourish in the benefit societies, the fraternal associations, and the Dissenting churches of Burke’s England as a trading and manufacturing people began to burst the social boundaries of village and kindred.
 The people mustered new platoons, based upon the memory of brotherhood among masons, or oddfellows, or woodmen or the fancy of brotherhood among antelope or eagles, to replace the old ties of kin and soil.
 Out of sight and out of mind of the political elite the little platoons were trying to muster all across the Anglosphere.
-They spontaneously reinvented the nature of social association—and without knowing Burke they did it on the Burkean principle of affection.
+They spontaneously reinvented the nature of social association — and without knowing Burke they did it on the Burkean principle of sociability and affection.

-In trying to understand the success of the United States Peruvian businessman Hernando de Soto in the late 20th century stumbled across the extraordinary self-organizing abilities of North Americans.
-How could the United States be so successful in self-government while his native Peru remained so backward?
+In trying to understand the success of the United States the Peruvian businessman Hernando de Soto in the late 20th century stumbled across the extraordinary self-organizing abilities of North Americans.
+How could the United States have become so successful in self-government while his native Peru remained so backward?
 The answer was, because Americans just went ahead and did it.
-In the 19th century, he found, ordinary Americans had defied the laws of land-ownership, had created their own living law of homesteading and land settlement, and had lived to tell the tale.
+In the 19th century, he found, ordinary Americans had defied the existing laws of land-ownership, had created their own living law of homesteading and land settlement, and had lived to tell the tale.
 The living law they had developed on the frontier in defiance of their betters was eventually codified in the Homestead Act of 1862.6 The California miners in the gold rush of 1849 were another race of self-governors.
-They came to extract gold from a land that had just been taken from Mexico and had no mineral law.
+They came to extract gold from a land that had just been seized from Mexico and had no mineral law.
 So the miners formed mineral associations and wrote their own laws.
 What did the US government do about this?
 In 1872 Congress passed a mining law that essentially codified the miners’ living law.7 This self-organizing ability even extended to the unemployed during the Great Depression of the 1930s.
 Eric Hoffer:

 While Hernando de Soto and Eric Hoffer have found in American history stories of successful self-government, others have taught the opposite lesson.
-By the middle of the 19th century the success of trade and industry had introduced new currents of power in a capitalism that had learned to mobilize workers in industrial armies and in a modern state that had learned how to reach through old social structures and touch the individual.
-People began to write about “plutocracy,” the rule of the wealthy, and they were not recommending it as a model of the good society.
+By the middle of the 19th century people began to write about “plutocracy,” the rule of the wealthy, and they were not recommending it as a model of the good society.
 The self-government of ordinary people could not defend against the power of the new capitalist generals and their industrial armies, they believed.
-The great social need was for social protection against the new power structures, and men began to debate how that might be accomplished, and to the socialists and the educated class the solution was a powerful state.
+The great social need was for social protection against these new men, and thinkers began to debate how that might be accomplished.
+To the socialists and the educated class the solution was a powerful state.
 In its revolutionary articulation this solution would be achieved in the Kairòs of political convulsion; in the Fabian Society model it would be achieved by gradual reform and “rational, factual socialist argument” of Fabian intellectuals.
 In the tradition of American institutionalism as it developed after World War II it was articulated by John Kenneth Galbraith in his notion of “countervailing power” between big business, big labor, and big government.9 In the early 21st century American liberals look back to the era of the three Bigs as a golden age of good jobs at good wages.
 Even Jürgen Habermas, after divining a theory of communicative action to counter the power of modern business and government systems, can only imagine in his practical Between Facts and Norms a social democratic state in which rational consensus still issues from the general will of Rousseau in the bargaining of the legislature and the programmatic power of the government expert administrator to impose the will of the stronger – by virtue of communicative power or political power – on the weaker.
 Habermas cannot understand that his idea of communicative action, the exchange of truth values in sincere and reciprocal communication by equals, cannot involve the state, its administrators, and its fundamental basis in force.
 The ruling class, patriarchs of the government apparatus, are forever giving in to the temptation to declare an end to discussion and call for the vote that will be binding on both the majority and the minority.
 There is not a breath from Buchanan and Tullock in Habermas to divine that the only voting system that protects the minority is unanimous consent.
 To escape from the hard Apollonian surfaces of government force we must turn away from the Left.

-But in To Empower People Peter L. Berger and Richard John Neuhaus assert that real social protection – meaning protection for individuals from the dominatory structures of modern life – can only be supplied by “mediating structures,” that is, “institutions standing between the individual in his private life and the large institutions of public life.”10 They are needed because “Modernization brings about a... dichotomy between public and private life.”
+In To Empower People Peter L. Berger and Richard John Neuhaus assert that real social protection – meaning protection for individuals from the dominatory structures of modern life – can only be supplied by “mediating structures,” that is, “institutions standing between the individual in his private life and the large institutions of public life.”10 They are needed because “Modernization brings about a... dichotomy between public and private life.”
 There are large institutions, the “megastructures,” that dominate public life: the modern state, big business, big labor, and the administrative bureaucracies of education and the professions.
 Then there is “private life,” in which people have little institutional support.
 The megastructures are “alienating” in that “they are not helpful in providing meaning and identity for individual existence.”
 Thus moderns are suspended in society between “hard” megastructures that are “personally unsatisfactory” and “soft” private life that cannot be relied upon for social protection.
 Mediating structures help people alleviate this crisis.

 Such institutions have a private face, giving private life a measure of stability, and they have a public face, transferring meaning and value to the megastructures...
 Their strategic position derives from their reducing both the anomic precariousness of individual existence in isolation from society and the threat of alienation to the public order.